flucoma/flucoma-docs/doc/Transients.rst

 :control order:

-   How many previous samples are used by the algorithm to create the autoregressive model of the signal.
-The higher the order, the more accurate is its spectral definition, improving low frequency resolution (similar to an FFT but it differs in that it is not connected to temporal resolution).
+   How many previous samples are used by the algorithm to create the autoregressive model of the signal within the ``blockSize`` window of analysis..
+The higher the ``order``, the more accurate is its spectral definition, improving low frequency resolution (similar to an FFT but it differs in that it is not connected to temporal resolution). ``order`` must be less than ``blockSize``.

 :control blockSize:

    The size of audio chunk (in samples) on which the process is operating.
-This determines the maximum duration (in samples) of a detected transient, which cannot be more than than half ``blockSize``.
+This determines the maximum duration (in samples) of a detected transient, which cannot be more than than half of ``blockSize - order``.
 High values are more cpu intensive.

 :control padSize:

-   The size (in samples) of analysis on each side of `` blockSize`` used to avoid boundary issues.
+   The size (in samples) of analysis on each side of ``blockSize`` used to provide some historical context for analysis so that each ``blockSize`` isn't modelled completely independently of its predecessor.

 :control skew:

-   The nervousness of the bespoke detection function with values from -10 to 10.
-It allows to decide how peaks are amplified or smoothed before the thresholding.
+   The nervousness of the bespoke detection function.
+It ranges from -10 to 10 (it has no units) representing the strength and direction of some nonlinearity applied to the detection signal which controls how peaks are amplified or smoothed before the thresholding.
 High values increase the sensitivity to small variations.

 :control threshFwd:

-   The threshold of the onset of the smoothed error function.
+   The threshold applied to the smoothed error function for determining an onset.
+The units are roughly in standard deviations, thus can be considered how "deviant", or anomalous, the signal must be to be detected as a transient.
 It allows tight start of the identification of the anomaly as it proceeds forward.

 :control threshBack:

-   The threshold of the offset of the smoothed error function.
+   The threshold applied to the smoothed error function for determining an offset.
+The units are roughly in standard deviations, thus can be considered how "deviant", or anomalous, the signal must be to be considered transient.
+When the smoothed error function goes below ``threshBack`` an offset is identified.
 As it proceeds backwards in time, it allows tight ending of the identification of the anomaly.

 :control windowSize: